vivekagr/AWS-SAA-C02-Course/README.md

 Within AWS, the configuration for which ports the load balancer listens on is called a **listener**.

-The user is connected to the load balancer and not the actual server.
+**The user is connected to the load balancer and not the actual server !!!**

 Behind the load balancer, there is an application server.
 At a high level when the user connects to the load balancer, it distributes